All I Wanna Do (Sheryl Crow song)

 "All I Wanna Do" is a song performed by American singer and songwriter Sheryl Crow.
-The song was written by Crow, David Baerwald, Bill Bottrell, and Kevin Gilbert, with lyrics adapted from Wyn Cooper's 1987 poem "Fun".
-It was Crow's breakthrough hit from her 1993 debut album, Tuesday Night Music Club.
-The song is Crow's biggest US hit, peaking at number two on the Billboard Hot 100 for six consecutive weeks from October 8 to November 12, 1994, and it also topped the Billboard Adult Contemporary chart.
+It was written by Crow, David Baerwald, Bill Bottrell, and Kevin Gilbert, with lyrics adapted from Wyn Cooper's 1987 poem "Fun".
+Released in July 1994 by A&M Records, it was Crow's breakthrough hit from her 1993 debut album, Tuesday Night Music Club.
+The song is Crow's biggest US hit, peaking at number two on the Billboard Hot 100 for six consecutive weeks from October 8 to November 12, 1994 (it was kept from No. 1 by Boyz II Men’s “I’ll Make Love to You”), and it also topped the Billboard Adult Contemporary chart.
 It was the winner of the 1995 Grammy for Record of the Year and Best Female Pop Vocal Performance and was nominated for Song of the Year.

-In addition to its US success, "All I Wanna Do" peaked at number one in Australia for one week and in Canada for four weeks, also topping the RPM Adult Contemporary chart in the latter country.
-In New Zealand and the United Kingdom, it peaked at number four, and in Europe, it reached the top 10 in Austria, Flemish Belgium, France, Germany, Ireland and the Netherlands.
-It is Crow's biggest international hit to date.
+In addition to its US success, "All I Wanna Do" peaked at number one in Australia for one week and in Canada for four weeks, also topping the RPM Adult Contemporary Tracks chart in the latter country.
+In New Zealand and the United Kingdom, it peaked at number four, and in Europe, it reached the top 10 in Austria, Flanders, France, Germany, Ireland, and the Netherlands.
+The accompanying music video was directed by David Hogan and Roman Coppola and won an award at the 1994 Billboard Music Video Awards.
 Crow performed the song on her live album Sheryl Crow and Friends: Live from Central Park.